pziegfeld/OpenMDAO-Framework/docs/dev-guide/working.rst

 .. note:: Make sure to check which branch you're on whenever you create a new
      branch.
 Creating a branch off of the wrong branch can bring in unexpected changes and generally cause confusion.
+If you type ``git branch``, you will see the ``dev`` branch listed along with any other branches you've created.
+An * appears in front of the branch you're on (i.e., the one checked out).